The perfect Portugal Packing List – What to wear in Portugal

 Flip flops: There is nothing like the feeling of freedom that slippers give us, it is liberating to walk around the streets of Portugal wearing slippers (especially if you are planning to go to the south of Portugal).

 Swimming shoes: Many of the coastal destinations in Portugal have a rocky bottom, including some of the Algarve beaches.
-These can be hard to walk on without twisting your ankle, so swimming shoes or reef shoes could be really useful.
+These can be hard to walk on without twisting your ankle, so swimming shoes or reef shoes could be beneficial.

-Beach towel: And obviously if you plan on visiting a beach, a sarong or beach towel is mandatory.
-How else do you plan on laying in the sun and getting your tan in check?!
-Keep in mind, these towels can be just as useful if you want to read a book at a park or simply go on a boat tour to the Benagil Cave.
+Beach towel:, if you plan on visiting a beach, a sarong or beach towel is mandatory.
+How else do you plan on lying in the sun and getting your tan in check?!
+Keep in mind that these towels can be just as useful if you want to read a book at a park or simply go on a boat tour to the Benagil Cave.

 Now that your bag is all ready, there are a few extra items we should not forget.
 Some of these are just as essential as taking an extra pair of underwear.
 Maybe, even more important!

-Passport: It goes without saying, this might be the most important document to carry with you.
+Passport: This might be the most important document to carry with you.
 So, be sure to always keep it safe!
-It is worth noting that as a legal requirement the expiration date of your passport must be 90 days or more after the expected date of return of your trip, by the provisions of the Schengen Treaty.
+It is worth noting that, as a legal requirement, the expiration date of your passport must be 90 days or more after the expected date of return of your trip, by the provisions of the Schengen Treaty.

 Tickets: Nowadays, most companies accept digital tickets with QR codes.
-Regardless of them being flight tickets, train, bus,
+Regardless of whether they are flight tickets, train tickets, bus tickets, car rentals, or even accommodation bookings, save these on your phone.

-International driver’s license: Even if it appears to be quite old-fashioned and strange, I highly advise you to obtain an international driver’s license.
-Not only is this license required if you wish to rent a car but, in some countries, even driving a scooter is prohibited without it.
+International Driver’s License: Although it may seem outdated and unusual, I strongly recommend obtaining an International Driver’s License.
+Not only is this license required if you wish to rent a car, but in some countries, even driving a scooter is prohibited without it.

-Vaccination certificate: No vaccine is required to go to Portugal.
+Vaccination Certificate: No vaccination is required to enter Portugal.

-Any additional IDs: If you have a boat license, a diving license, or some other additional ID, be sure to pack them as well.
-I personally always carry my diving license to any trip I take.
+Any additional IDs: If you have a boat license, a diving license, or any other relevant identification, be sure to pack it as well.
+I personally always carry my diving license on any trip I take.
 You never know what opportunities you might encounter during your holidays.

 Cash/PayPal/credit cards: Obviously, you cannot do anything without money.
-Take some Euro with you but also set up PayPal on your phone since many restaurants, stores, and even some public transportations take it as a form of payment.
+Take some Euros with you, but also set up PayPal on your phone since many restaurants, stores, and even some public transportation take it as a form of payment.

 Given the era we live in now, we cannot live without a few basic electronic items.
 So, remember to pack the following:

-SIM card: We must agree that while living in the 21st century it is practically impossible not to have reception or cell phone connection.
+SIM card: We must agree that, in the 21st century, it is practically impossible not to have a reception or cell phone connection.

-Whether you want to keep in touch with loved ones back home or if you want to check what restaurant to have dinner at, you will most likely be glad to have a working SIM card with you.
+Whether you want to stay in touch with loved ones back home or check which restaurant to dine at, you will likely be glad to have a working SIM card with you.

-But also for security reasons and to be able to use google map and find your way to wherever you want to go.
+But also for security reasons, such as being able to use Google Maps and find your way wherever you want to go.

-International plug adapter: Depending on where you are coming from, your electronics might have a different plug connection than the one Portugal uses, so it is always a good idea to be safe and carry a travel adapter with you.
+International plug adapter: Depending on where you are coming from, your electronics may have a different plug connection than the one used in Portugal, so it is always a good idea to be safe and carry a travel adapter with you.

 Power bank: If you want to be on the go as often as possible, an outlet is not always within reach.
 A power bank is essential for not missing out on music, digital reading material, Google Maps directions, and so on.

 Headphones/earplugs: Do you think you might need some downtime?
 Not only may it be difficult to sleep on a plane or train, but cities and even nature also have a variety of unpleasant noises in store.
-If you enjoy a little peace and quiet, earplugs or excellent noise-canceling headphones should be on your packing list.
+If you enjoy a little peace, earplugs or excellent noise-canceling headphones should be on your packing list.

 So, I have listed here a few ideas you might want to consider including in your Portugal packing list.
-Some of these might seem odd, but they are my suggestions for a great Portugal trip.
+Some of these suggestions might seem unusual, but they are my recommendations for a great trip to Portugal.

 Swiss Army knife: Imagine you go for a day trip and only do a pit stop at a grocery store.
 You might be happy to have a knife to cut your bread or slice your tomatoes during your picnic by the Sintra Castles, for example.